 Most tails are used for balance or to communicate but a fox’s tail or brush is also used to wrap round and keep the fox warm during the cold winters and they often tuck their noses in too!

 Our two foxes, a male and female, both are wild rescues.
 In 2016, Autumn, the vixen, joined us from a local rescue centre, as a young cub who was deemed unfit for release and needed a permanent home.
 Then in 2017, Copper, the dog, came to join us as a wild rescue to and he has made a huge impact on Autumn, who has always been a bit timid.
-They have settled in extremely well together.
+They are living together as a non-breeding pair.